Danny Quah

-Danny Quah (柯成兴 (Koa Sêng-heng, O1 Sing4 Hing3, Kēchéngxìng)) is Li Ka Shing Professor in Economics at the Lee Kuan Yew School of Public Policy, National University of Singapore.
+Danny Quah (柯成兴 (Koa Sêng-heng, O1 Sing4 Hing3, Kēchéngxìng)) is Professor in Economics at the Lee Kuan Yew School of Public Policy, National University of Singapore.
 His work includes contributions to the fields of economic growth, development economics, monetary economics, macroeconometrics, and the weightless economy.
 Quah is best known for his research on estimation techniques for disentangling the effects of different disturbances on economies, for his studies on economic growth and convergence across nation states, and for his analyses of large-scale shifts in the global economy.
-Quah became the dean of the Lee Kuan Yew School of Public Policy, beginning his term on 1 May 2018.
+After spending several decades as an academic at the London School of Economics, Quah became the dean of the Lee Kuan Yew School of Public Policy, beginning his term on 1 May 2018.

 Early years

 Quah was born in Penang, in the Federation of Malaya which later became Malaysia, and attended the Penang Free School and Francis Light School before leaving for university studies in the United States.
 Quah obtained his A.B. from Princeton University in 1980 and his Ph.D. from Harvard University.